Daniel Williams (theologian): Death and legacy

 Williams died in Hoxton, possibly from asthma, and he was buried in a vault at Bunhill Fields.
 He left almost his whole estate of £50,000 to charity.
 He left his books (7600 volumes) and money to establish a library, now known as the Dr Williams's Library, situated in Bloomsbury, London.
+The collection was relocated to Manchester in 2025.
 In addition to its theological holdings, it contains collections of philosophy, history, literature, and other donated collections.
 The library is known to researchers of history and genealogy for its holdings of pre-19th century material relating to Protestant nonconformity in England.

 He also left money to aid the foundation of seven charity schools in North Wales, including Dr Williams' School in Dolgellau, and to provide scholarships to the University of Glasgow for candidates to the ministry in the Nonconformist church.

 Marriages and issue

 Williams married Elizabeth Juxon in Ireland in 1675 - she died in 1698, and they had had no children.
 By his second wife Jane Guill (daughter of a refugee Huguenot merchant), whom he married in 1701, he had one son and two daughters.